roladiva/Onecampus-First-Project/README.md

 # Onecampus-First-Project
-This is my first project in Onecampus Academy using Python to develop student Grading system
+This is my first project in Onecampus Academy using Python to develop student grading system